IAA Inc. (IAA) Shares Down Despite Recent Market Volatility

-IAA Inc. (NYSE: IAA)’s stock price has decreased by -3.32 compared to its previous closing price of 38.90.
-Despite this, the company has seen a loss of -7.71% in its stock price over the last five trading days.
+IAA Inc. (NYSE: IAA)’s stock price has decreased by -3.23 compared to its previous closing price of 41.51. but the company has seen a 4.83% gain in its stock price over the last five trading sessions.
 Barron’s reported on 11/07/22 that Ritchie Bros.
 Is Buying IAA, a Digital Vehicle Marketplace

 Is It Worth Investing in IAA Inc. (NYSE: IAA) Right Now?

-The price-to-earnings ratio for IAA Inc. (NYSE: IAA) is 17.25x, which is above its average ratio.
-Moreover, the 36-month beta value for IAA is 1.45.
-Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for IAA Inc. (NYSE: IAA) is above average at 18.43x.
+The 36-month beta value for IAA is also noteworthy at 1.46.
+There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?